LeBron James responds to Ohio bar owner calling for his expulsion

-DELHI TOWNSHIP, Ohio (WJW) — LeBron James took to Twitter Saturday, responding to the Cincinnati area bar owner who said he would not show any more NBA games at his establishment until James was expelled from the league.
+DELHI TOWNSHIP, Ohio (WJW) — LeBron James took to Twitter Saturday, responding to the Cincinnati area bar owner who said he would not show any more NBA games at his establishment due to the basketball player’s online sentiments.

 James shared a news article about the incident with a comment that reads, “I was headed there to watch our game tonight and have a drink!
 Welp.”